karlospn/mytechramblings-site-source-code/content/posts/testing-private-dns-resolution-over-a-p2s-vpn-using-azure-dns-private-resolver.md

           waws-prod-am2-439.sip.azurewebsites.windows.net
 ```

-- Now I created a Private Endpoint to make this App Service private.
-And as you can see Azure is changing the public name resolution by adding there another CNAME record pointing towards the dedicated FQDN of private endpoint.
+- Now I create a private endpoint to make the app private.
+As you can see Azure changes the public name resolution by adding another CNAME record pointing towards the dedicated FQDN of the private endpoint.

 ```bash
 $ nslookup dns-resolver-test.azurewebsites.net